codecov/opentelem-python/README.md

 provider.add_span_processor(BatchSpanProcessor(exporter))
 ```

-You can see the Specific Examples section below for framework specific examples of how to incorporate this snippet into your project.
+You can see the Framework Specific Integration Examples section below for framework specific examples of how to incorporate this snippet into your project.

 ### Framework Specific Integration Examples

 Note that these examples demonstrate _possible_ ways to incorporate this package into your project.
-As always, your specific needs may differ.
+As always, your specific needs may vary.

 #### Flask